mariusdkm/UltraSonic/README.md

 If you expierence any issues or have a question or a feature request, please open an [issue](https://github.com/mariusdkm/UltraSonic/issues).

-Contribution are also very welcome, feel free to open a [pull request](https://github.com/mariusdkm/UltraSonic/pulls).
+Contributions are also very welcome, feel free to open a [pull request](https://github.com/mariusdkm/UltraSonic/pulls).

 ## FAQ